ofgot/retro/README.md

 <h1>🎮 Retro Games</h1>
-A browser-based collection of retro-style games built using HTML5, CSS3, and JavaScript.

-This project was created as part of a web technologies course and demonstrates modern development principles, including:
+Retro Games is a web-based collection of retro-style games inspired by classics like Tetris, Snake, Pac-Man, and Gorillas.
+The project focuses on demonstrating modern web development techniques while preserving a nostalgic arcade feeling.

+The core of the project is a fully functional Tetris game built from scratch using HTML5 Canvas.
+Users can play the game directly in the browser, control it with the keyboard, toggle music, pause/resume gameplay, and enjoy a responsive layout across devices.
+The project also supports offline play using Service Workers and features modern JavaScript architecture including OOP with prototypes, module structure, and jQuery interaction.

+Planned features include additional games like Snake, Gorillas, and Pac-Man.
+<h2>📦 Technologies Used</h2>

+- 🔧 HTML5
+- 🎨 CSS3
+- 🧠 JavaScript
+  - ES6 Modules
+  - OOP using prototype inheritance
-- Canvas-based game rendering
+  - Canvas API for 2D game rendering
+  - Event listeners for keyboard/game controls
+  - Media API (control of background music)
-- Service Worker support for offline mode
+  - Service Worker API for offline capabilities
-- History API usage
+  - History API for navigation and back-button functionality
-- OOP with prototype-based inheritance
-- Media and audio controls
+  - jQuery for simplified DOM interactions
+- 📁 Progressive Web Features
-- Responsive design with CSS
+  - Offline caching with Service Worker
+  - Custom fallback for offline access
+  - Dynamic script loading
+  - History API

 <h2>🎮 Screenshots</h2>

 ### 🏁 Main Menu